Code of Conduct

 Send a participant outside to meet first responders and guide them to your location.

 Keep the victim as calm and comfortable as possible.
 Enlist other participants to assist, but avoid crowding.
+Do not assist the victim in rising or moving.

 Any Study Leader or participant with appropriate training and credentials, such as being doctors or EMS certified providers (EMT or First Responders), should respond according to their training unless the victim refuses treatment.